A COVID outbreak at a California meatpacking plant started a year ago—and never went away

-This story was originally published by the Food and Environment Reporting Network and is reproduced here as part of the Climate Desk collaboration.
+This story was originally published by the Food and Environment Reporting Network.

 A coronavirus outbreak at the Farmer John pork processing plant in Los Angeles County began nearly a year ago.
 But it never went away.
 In recent months, as the county has become a COVID-19 epicenter, in part driven by outbreaks at manufacturing facilities, the cases at the Smithfield Foods-owned plant have more than doubled—with more than 300 cases reported in January alone.